leeyumsk/IRL-Subtitles/README.md

 ## Project Details

 The final goal of the project is to make AR-Glasses that can display text taken from microphones to be displayed on a heads up display to the user.
-For future replication, we are only using off the shelf components so that anyone can replicate the project if they so want to.
+The system integrates a microphone array, and a camera to localize sound, transcribe speech, and visually present captions on a laptop screen connected to the glasses.
+This project would ideally be combined with a smart glass display/platform in the future.

 <img src="/Media/OSHE_Logo_300PPI.png" width="250" >